ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

   * - ID
     - Decision Information
     - Notes
+  * - 0
+    - XX% of simulants have ectopic pregnancies, abortion or miscarriage
+    - These simulants will NOT continue in the model
   * - 1
     - XX% of simulants to attend each delivery facility type, based on their propensity
     - Several details are still outstanding including: types of delivery facilities modeled, will facility propensity vary with age, subnational location or upstream factors, will ANC care propensity be correlated with delivery facility propensity